kswope/book-learnin/README.md

 * Protection Proxy - proxy that controls access to an object
 * Remote Proxy - local access to remote service/object
 * Virtual Proxy - It pretends to be the real object, but it does not even have a reference to the real object until the client code calls a method

+Use method_missing for easy proxies:

+    class AccountProxy

+      def initialize(real_account)
+        @subject = real_account
+      end

+      def method_missing(name, *args)
+        puts("Delegating #{name} message to subject.")
+        @subject.send(name, *args)
+      end

+    end